rule

 Text 4

-He, worshiped by you will spread my fame; He, as your son, will cut the knot in your heart teaching the knowledge of the all-pervading spirit [Brahman].
+He, the Lord of Pure Goodness, by you being worshiped, will spread my fame.
+As your son He will cut the knot in your heart by teaching the knowledge of Brahman [the Absolute Truth].'

 He, worshiped by you will spread my fame; He, as your son, will cut the knot in your heart teaching the knowledge of the all-pervading spirit [Brahman]'.
 (Vedabase)